ObjectModules/deploy/Mapping.md

 See that each of the process has a different assignment, none of them is meaningless, each of them hold a unique task, nothing is repeated.

 ##Settlement
-One think you shall note here is that when you have eat the food then the food is _no more best food_ it is just a food.
+One think you shall note here is that when you have eat the food then the food is _no more best food_.
 It is only the one which is the best for you.
 Not for every body.
-So it is just a normal food.
+So it is just a food.

 So when you eat the food.
 Then it is a normal process.
 So other process is no more required.
 It will become the same routine just the same as before we put the parameter:
 ```